-Sir M Vishweshwaraiah, popularly known as Sir MV, was a man who excelled at many different fields.
+Sir M Visvesvaraya, popularly known as Sir MV, was a man who excelled at many different fields.
 He is remembered today as an engineer par excellence, a highly respected statesman and a visionary thinker.

 His Early Life and Beginnings

 Sir MV was born in Muddenahalli, a village in Karnataka, on 15th September 1860 to Srinavasa Sastry and Venkachamma.
 He completed his high school education from Wesley Mission High School and his graduation from Central College – both in Bangalore.
 He was a very bright student.